adamlilith/fasterRaster/README.md

 ## Chaining functions for speed ##
 That was easy enough.
 Under the hood, many of the `faster` functions are:
-1) starting a **GRASS** session;
+1) Starting a **GRASS** session;
-2) writing a raster and/or vector to that session;
+2) Importing a raster and/or vector to that session;
-3) doing the requested operation;
+3) Doing the requested operation; and then
-4) and then exporting the raster/vector output to**R**.
+4) Exporting the raster/vector output to**R**.

-Note that you really probably aren't interested in steps 1 and 4, but they create a computing overhead.
-However, it is possible to "chain" functions together so that they use the same **GRASS** session by keeping the rasters/vectors in **GRASS** and then exporting them when you need them in the end.
+Note that you really probably aren't interested importing and exporting things into/out of **GRASS** (steps 2 and 4), but they create a computing overhead.
+To obviate this, it is possible to "chain" functions together so that they use the same **GRASS** session by keeping the rasters/vectors in **GRASS** and then exporting them when you need them in the end.

 Here's an example in which we'll chain the `fasterVectToRastDistance` and `fasterQuantile` functions together.